Whatsapp Icon

 Conventional Mediastinoscopy

-Performed under general anesthesia, this traditional approach involves a small incision above the sternum.
+Performed under general anaesthesia, this traditional approach involves a small incision above the sternum.
 Through this incision, a mediastinoscope is inserted to examine the area.
 Tissue samples can be collected for biopsy.
 It's a proven technique with a high accuracy rate in diagnosing diseases like cancer.

 Video-Assisted Mediastinoscopy (VAM)